Taiwanese cuisine: Vegetarianism and veganism

-Vegetarian restaurants are commonplace with a wide variety of dishes, mainly due to the influence of Buddhism and other syncretistic religions like I-Kuan Tao.
+Vegetarian restaurants are commonplace in Taiwan with a wide variety of dishes, mainly due to the influence of Buddhism and other syncretistic religions like I-Kuan Tao.
 These vegetarian restaurants vary in style from all-you-can-eat to pay-by-the-weight and the regular order-from-a-menu.
 Vegetarian restaurants and foods are often marked with a left-facing swastika.

-In the 21st century Taiwan has seen a rise in non-religious vegetarians, especially among the young.
+In the 21st century, Taiwan has seen a rise in non-religious vegetarians, especially among the young.
 There has also been a rise in veganism with concerns about animal welfare, personal health, environmental sustainability, and climate change driving both trends.
 Taiwan's traditional vegetarian products companies have also expanded into the booming fake meat market.
 The traditional culinary use of fake meat in Taiwan has given Taiwanese companies an edge and Taiwan is now a market leader in the fake meat sector.
 Taiwanese companies do a significant amount of export business, particularly in the European, North American, and Southeast Asian markets.
 Hung Yang Foods, one of the largest producers of fake meat products, does 80% of their business overseas with their products being stocked in 90% of Australian supermarkets.

+In 2010 the Ministry of Education (Taiwan) began encouraging educational institutions to go entirely vegetarian one day a week.
+By 2018 vegetarianism and veganism were widespread with 12-16% of Taiwan's population reporting that they did not eat meat.
+In 2023, there were approximately 6,000 vegetarian restaurants in Taiwan.

-Regional specialities
+Regional specialties

 Typical dishes

 There is a type of outdoor barbecue called khòng-iô.
 To barbecue in this manner, one first builds a hollow pyramid up with dirt clods.
 Next, charcoal or wood is burnt inside until the temperature inside the pyramid is very high (the dirt clods should be glowing red).
 The ingredients to be cooked, such as taro, yam, or chicken, are placed in cans, and the cans are placed inside the pyramid.
 Finally, the pyramid is toppled over the food until cooked.

 Many non-dessert dishes are usually considered snacks, not entrees; that is, they have a similar status to Cantonese dim sum or Spanish tapas.
 Such dishes are usually only slightly salted, with many vegetables accompanying the main meat or seafood item.